 If you do some searching, though, you’ll find something like this Women’s Amethyst-Colored Crystal-Accented Watch by New York watchmaker Armitron.
 This gold-tone analog watch uses sparkling amethyst stones to accent both the case and the band, while the violet and gold face makes for a pleasant reminder of the Aquarius’ birthstone.

 For a man, consider a violet watch band.
 A genuine leather watch band is always appreciated, and they can be sized to fit pretty much any existing watch.

 Pisces – Feb 19-Mar 20: Aquamarine

-Aquamarine stones are light bluish-green varieties of the mineral, Beryl.
-The stones are less common than the color that is often seen in beach and marine-themed decorations.
-If you know a Pisces with an Apple Watch, consider this aquamarine watch band, good for a man or a woman.
+Aquamarine stones are light bluish-green varieties of the mineral Beryl, and the stones are less common than the color often seen in beach and marine-themed decorations.
+If you know a Pisces with an Apple Watch, consider this aquamarine watch band suitable for men or women.

 This watch (find the current price on Amazon) is a Swizz quartz analog watch made of gold-plated stainless steel.
 It has three subdials on the face for the day, date, and 24-hour time.
 It is also water-resistant up to 100 meters.